Alexander Plisetski: Family

 Alexander Plisetski was born on 20 October 1931 into the family of a diplomat and an actress, both of Lithuanian Jewish origin.

 His father, Mikhail Plisetski (1899–1938), was Consul General of the USSR at the island of Spitsbergen, where he managed the coal concessions (trust "Arctic - carbon").
 In 1938 he was purged, charged with espionage and executed.
 He was rehabilitated on 3 March 1956.

 His mother, Rachel Messerer (1902–1993, also known as Ra Messerer), was a silent film actress.
 Shortly after her husband was arrested, she was sent to a labour camp in Kazakhstan named the “Camp for Wives of Traitors to the Motherland in Akmolinsk”.
 During her imprisonment, Alexander stayed with the family of her brother, Asaf Messerer, while his elder sister, Maya Plisetskaya, who later became a famous ballerina, was placed in the custody of her sister Sulamith Messerer.

-In 1969 Alexander married a ballerina, Marianna Sedova.
+In 1969 Alexander married Marianna Sedova, a ballerina at the Bolshoi Theatre.
 Their daughter, Anna Plisetskaya (born 1971), became a ballerina and actress.